jweisbaum/weather-and-gis-docker/README.md

 # What can you do with this?
 - Write a python script to pull down the png of an analysis or ascat image and make white space transparent,
+- Extract text from images pulled down from NOAA,
 - Reproject images,
 - Script grib analysis,
-- Convert NetCDF to Grib2
+- Convert NetCDF to Grib2,
-- List grib messages
+- List grib messages,
+- Extract a region of a grib file,
 - Run this in the cloud and build a server to parse and push grib excerpts while you're sailing,
 - Probably a lot of other thigns.